Council is undertaking some improvement works at the Springvalley Reserve in Springvale South.

 While the northern end of the Reserve will remain open to the public, sections of Springvalley Reserve are fenced off during construction.

 Southern access to the reserve will be closed to the public for the duration of the works.

 Council apologises for any inconvenience these temporary changes may cause.
 They have been made in the interests of community safety due to the large numbers of trucks that will be entering and exiting the site.

-Construction works are expected to be completed by Autumn 2021.
+Construction works are expected to be completed in winter 2021.

 Timelines and next steps